2018 Kentucky Wildcats football team

 The 2018 Kentucky Wildcats football team represented the University of Kentucky in the 2018 NCAA Division I FBS football season.
 The Wildcats played their home games at Kroger Field in Lexington, Kentucky and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by sixth-year head coach Mark Stoops.

 The season was one of the most successful in Kentucky's history.
 In Kentucky's second game of the season, the team ended the then-longest current losing streak in an uninterrupted series in FBS when they defeated Florida for the first time since 1986, and the first time in Gainesville since 1979, ending a losing streak of 31 games.
 Two weeks later, the Wildcats upset No. 14 Mississippi State, and entered the AP Poll for the first time since 2007.
 Kentucky ended the regular season tied for second in the SEC East Division with a conference record of 5–3.
 They were invited to the Citrus Bowl, where they defeated No. 13 Penn State, their first bowl win since 2008.
 Kentucky ended the season with a record of 10–3 and were ranked 12th in the final AP Poll, the most wins and highest poll finish for the program since 1977.

 The team's highly touted defense was anchored by unanimous All-American linebacker Josh Allen, who was named SEC Defensive Player of the Year and led the conference in sacks and tackles for loss.
 Allen won several national awards for defensive excellence, including the Bronko Nagurski Trophy, Chuck Bednarik Award, and the Lott Trophy; he became the first Kentucky player to receive any of these awards.
 On offense, the team was led by first-team All-SEC running back Benny Snell, who finished second in the conference in rushing with 1,449 yards and 16 touchdowns.
 Offensive lineman Bunchy Stallings was also named first-team all-conference.
 Quarterback Terry Wilson led the team in passing, finishing with 1,889 yards and 11 touchdowns.
 Head coach Mark Stoops was named SEC Coach of the Year.

-Previous season

-The Wildcats finished the 2017 season 7–6, 4–4 in SEC play to finish in a tie for third place in the Eastern Division.
-They were invited to the Music City Bowl where they lost to Northwestern.